-You knocked up gals get your own, special FDA pregnancy rating system for your over-the-counter and prescription drugs.
+The Food and Drug Administration (the American agency whose job it is to oversee the production and safety of drugs and medications) has a special FDA pregnancy rating system for pregnant people.
 This rating system has five categories that indicate the potential a drug may have to cause fetal birth defects if taken while pregnant.

-These categories do not apply to breastmilk and nursing moms, just FYI.
+These categories do not apply to breastmilk and nursing people, just FYI.

 The FDA categories are: